zf-fr/zfr-pusher/README.md

 To make this library even more easier to use, here are various libraries:

-* [ZfrPusher Module](https://github.com/zf-fr/zfr-pusher-module): this is a Zend Framework 2 module
+* [ZfrPusherModule](https://github.com/zf-fr/zfr-pusher-module): this is a Zend Framework 2 module

 Want to do an integration for another framework?
 Open an issue, and I'll open a repository for you!